kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 discuss them. -->

-The current discovery endpoints `/api` and `/apis` will accept a new content negotiation type `Accept: application/json;as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io` for JSON and `Accept: application/vnd.kubernetes.protobuf;as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io` for protocol buffers.
-This type represents an aggregated discovery document with the `APIGroupDiscoveryList` type.
+The current discovery endpoints `/api` and `/apis` will accept a new content negotiation type `APIGroupDiscoveryList`, representing an aggregated discovery document.

-When the feature graduates to GA, the accept type's version will change to `v1` (Eg: `Accept: application/json;as=APIGroupDiscoveryList;v=v1;g=meta.k8s.io`)
+Clients requesting the aggregated document will send a request with `as` (kind), `v` (version), and `g` (group) set as part of the `Accept` header.
+For example, a client requesting the `v1beta1` version will send `Accept: application/json;as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io`.

-The default accept type will not be changed and a request to `/api` or `/apis` without any content negotiation types will default to the unaggregated `APIGroupList` type defined in meta/v1.
+Clients should send an accept header with all the acceptable responses in preferred order.
+This is to avoid sending additional requests to the same endpoint if the initial preferred version is unavailable.
+The default accept type will not be changed and omitting the content negotiation type will default to the unaggregated `APIGroupList` type.
+Requests should have `application/json` or `application/vnd.kubernetes.protobuf` as a fallback option in case the server does not support the aggregated type (eg: Different version, feature disabled, etc) For instance, `Accept: application/json;as=APIGroupDiscoveryList;v=v1;g=meta.k8s.io,application/json;as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io,application/json` will request for the aggregated discovery v1 type, aggregated discovery v1beta1 type, and unaggregated v1 type in that order.
+The server will return the first option that is supported.

 ### API